marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ## Stash

 It sometimes happen that you need to quickly change context (e.g. to fix some bug in production).
 To avoid creating a dummy commit with all current staged and unstaged diff, you may use [`git stash`](https://www.kernel.org/pub/software/scm/git/docs/git-stash.html).
 This will push a new stash in the stash stack.
+Changes will be stored but not in the context of a branch.

 When stashing, you should always save a message (`git stash -m "..."`) to keep some context to what you were previously doing.
 The risk is that you might completely forget that you stashed some modification.